 Optional Summer II

-- Three-day/week placement in autism, literacy or medical SLP setting, complemented by advanced coursework in specialty area, leading to 12 credit specialty certificate.
+- Three-day/week placement in autism, multicultural literacy, or medical SLP setting, complemented by advanced coursework in the chosen area, leading to a 12-credit specialty certificate.